dimaslz/local-ssl-management/packages/app/README.md

 ## Use by application

-Just init the frontend application running the command `yarn dev` and access to [http://localhost:5173](http://localhost:5173) and manage the certificates by UI.
+Just init the frontend application running the command `npm run dev` and access to [http://localhost:5173](http://localhost:5173) and manage the certificates by UI.

 ![alt text](/app-screenshot.png)